 Hamish spent a year on stable rest under the watchful eyes of The Horse Trust team and the RVC team.
 Everyone fell head over heels for Hamish and his loveable character whilst he was confined to the stable and it was a time when his personality really started to shine through!
 After his box rest period, Hamish began to go out on grass for short periods of time in a restricted area and gradually after time, Hamish began to get stronger and stronger!
 He really did have a heart of a lion and never gave up fighting.

 Today, Hamish is fully recovered but his injury has left him with scarring that will affect him for the rest of his life.
-Hamish’s pelvis fused back to the joint in the way that now he has one hind leg shorter than the other and because of this, he will most likely suffer for arthritis at a later stage in life.
-However, none of this stops Hamish from galloping around his paddock at speed and getting up to mischief with best buddy Bear!
+Hamish’s pelvis fused back to the joint in the way that now he has one hind leg shorter than the other and because of this, he now suffers with arthritis that is closely monitored by our vet.
+However, none of this stops Hamish from getting up to mischief with best buddy Bear and always being first in the queue when our grooms bring their morning hay rations!

 Hamish is the heart and soul of the yard and is ever so popular with visitors!
 He has a home here at The Horse Trust forever and he will never have to endure pain or suffering again.
 He has captured the hearts of many and we love him dearly.